Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

       - To use the lcov approach, you need to install lcov from: https://github.com/linux-test-project/lcov

-      - **Format Incompatibility**: GCC and LLVM/Clang generate incompatible ``.gcda`` files.
+      - **Toolchain Correspondence**: GCC and LLVM/Clang generate incompatible ``.gcda`` files.
-        Always use the corresponding toolchain's gcov tool for analysis.
+        Always use the corresponding toolchain's gcov tool for command-line analysis:
+        ``riscv64-unknown-elf-gcov`` for GCC and ``llvm-cov gcov`` for LLVM/Clang.
+        Nuclei Studio IDE supports coverage visualization for both formats.

 .. _design_app_demo_pmp: